-10. How is the solvency of insurers (and reinsurers where relevant) supervised?
+11. How is the solvency of insurers (and reinsurers where relevant) supervised?

 Insurers in the US are subject to a broad range of capital and surplus requirements as well as financial solvency regulation.
-In addition to minimum capital and surplus requirements, insurers are subject to risk-based capital ("RBC") requirements, which take into account various risk factors such as credit, asset, underwriting, and other risks (e.g., interest rate risk).
+In addition to minimum capital and surplus requirements, most types of insurers are subject to riskbased capital ("RBC") requirements, which take into account various risk factors such as credit, asset, underwriting, and other risks (e.g., interest rate risk).
 The RBC rules require an insurer with a higher amount of risk to hold a higher amount of capital.